onkelbeh/HomeAssistantRepository/README.md

 "Open source home automation that puts local control and privacy first."

 ## Source
-This was fork of https://cgit.gentoo.org/user/lmiphay.git/tree/app-misc/homeassistant-bin which seemed unmaintained to me, at first I just wanted to compile it for my personal use.
+Once this was fork of https://cgit.gentoo.org/user/lmiphay.git/tree/app-misc/homeassistant-bin which seemed unmaintained to me, at first I just wanted to compile it for my personal use.
 This happed at 0.77 in September 2018.
 Some friends told me they wanted to use/see it, so I placed it on my public git server, and was caught by surprise of several hundred pageviews in the very first days.
 I'll do my best to keep it close to the official releases, might get slower during summers.
 After 3 months it had ~170 ebuilds, now (Nov 2019) > 1599 ebuilds in > 830 packages listed.
-As long as we do not count automatically consolidated collections, this Overlay has grown to one of the largest [Gentoo Repos](https://qa-reports.gentoo.org/output/repos/) during the last year..
+As long as I certainly do not count automatically consolidated collections, this Overlay has grown to one of the largest [Gentoo Repos](https://qa-reports.gentoo.org/output/repos/) during the last year, because...

 ## Nearly all Home Assistant Components are now included
 Except some modules with uncorrectable errors (e.g. lost sources or some other unbelievable mess) nearly all possible integrations for Home Assistant and their stated dependcies are **now** included as ebuilds, based on the *most accurate* integrations list from `/usr/lib/python3.7/site-packages/homeassistant/components/*/manifest.json`.
 Many fixed dependencies (necessary or not) to old releases forbid installation of packages requiring newer ones, but I filed all deps strict as they have deen declared in `setup.py` or `requirements.txt` (sometimes other sources) anyway.
 The exception proves the rule.
+Whether it makes sense to run Gentoo on an Raspberry Pi (some components are amde for it) is another question.

+## Authors welcome
 If you are Author of a integration / component or other stuff related to Home Assistant and you want your component added, please file a pull request, or just drop me a note.
 For adding a component, I need a release file in tar.gz or zip format.
 Tagged releases on Github are OK, but a Pypi tar.gz release would be preferred, because this could take use of Gentoo's mirror system.
 Most of the other integrations do both.
 I can **not** add packages only available in wheels format.

 ## Missing older release tags
-Some packages with missing or hidden older releases have been [cloned](https://github.com/onkelbeh?tab=repositories).
-No changes except adding the missing release tags have been made. `dg` in Changelog means that a package has been downgraded to an older required release although a newer version already has been available.
+Some packages with missing or hidden older releases have been [cloned](https://github.com/onkelbeh?tab=repositories) after the originating author has been queried and notified.
+No changes except adding the missing release tags have been made.
+As soon as an other usable release is available, I will swap the `SRC_URI` back to Pypi, the original Github or wherever it came from.
+`dg` in Changelog means that a package has been downgraded to an older required release although a newer version already has been available.
 In many cases the most recent version has been added, too.
 You should take a look after upgrading, if `/etc/homeassistant/deps/` is not empty, possibly the wrong version of a component or a library is installed.
 Please drop me a [note](https://github.com/onkelbeh/HomeAssistantRepository/issues) if you find a wrong dependency.

 ## ESPHome
 Aside from Home Assistant it contains some related ebuilds I use with my Home Assistant: